Skip to content

 Our experienced Registered Diagnostic Medical Sonographers and state-of-the-art technology such as 3D/4D capabilities help diagnose your developing babies effectively and accurately.

 Because many twin complications include cardiac concerns, our office offers on-site fetal echocardiography.
-UR Medicine also offers the region’s only fetal MRI center, to help evaluate many complex conditions and placenta abnormalities.
+UR Medicine also offers the Rochester metropolitan area and surrounding region's only fetal MRI center, to help evaluate many complex conditions and placenta abnormalities.
 We also have fetal assessment and monitoring on-site at both of our office locations.

 Providers